-The federal, state and local Fair Housing laws prohibit discrimination in housing based on:
+The Federal, State and Baltimore County Fair Housing laws prohibit discrimination in housing based on:

 - Race or color